lydMor/NetworksPhyloCompMethods/README.md

 8-AllTopologies.csv;
 A file containing all network topologies and corresponding major tree topologies used throughout this project.

+9-MakeFigures.R; This script details how to generate informative figures detailing the results from these analyses.

 Net-trait-sims_ex1.txt.csv, Net-trait-sims_ex2.txtcsv, and TreeTopologies_ForSim.csv;
 These are sample datasets that you can download to follow along with each script.
 For the full datasets, see our Dryad page: (Link provided upon manuscript publication)